Cart

 A nice introduction to bourbon whiskey, this standard bottle from Bulleit Distillery Co.
 A friendly price for a nice, not too complex bourbon.
 And then gives the extra rye in the recipe this bourbon whiskey also its own character.

-No, this is not bourbon, but a closely related Tennessee Straight Whiskey.
-The difference is in extra carbon filtering.
-This more than 3-year-old Daddy Rack was made according to an old recipe by a team of experienced distillers and cellarmasters.
-(57.8%)
+No, this is not a bourbon, but a closely related Tennessee Straight Whiskey.
+The difference is an extra carbon filtering.
+This 4-year-old Daddy Rack is made from an old recipe by experienced distillers.
+It is a single-cask bottling at 61.7% cask strength.

 If you want a bourbon for a reasonable price that exceeds the average bourbon whiskeys , then this Eagle Rare is for you: a single barrel bottling, aged 10 years in new American oak.
 He has everything a good bourbon must have.